kunhwiko/concepts/systems/networks.md

 ##### Protocols
 ```
 Protocol
-   a) St of rules and structures that define the syntax / semantics of how computers communicate.
+   a) Set of rules and structures that define the syntax / semantics of how computers communicate.

 IP
    a) Address of where packets come from and where they should be sent.